pedroveras/log-parser/README.md

 # Instructions:

+- The parser.jar is located under ``` resources\ ```

 - Place the file ``` connection.properties ``` on the same directory of the parser.jar.
-This file contains the properties for database connection configuration
+This file contains the properties for database connection configuration and should be filled before running the application

 - The command for running the application should include the path to the mysql driver.
 Example: